-Rancho Cucamonga, just shy of an hour west of Los Angeles, is the most expensive city in California to be a driver.
-Among all the California cities analyzed, Rancho Cucamonga was in the top 10 for the average cost of auto loan debt and for daily vehicle miles traveled.
-Long commuting distances combined with high gas costs and high car insurance premiums propelled Rancho Cucamonga to the top of our index.
+Rancho Cucamonga, which is just shy of an hour west of Los Angeles, is the most expensive city in California to be a driver.
+Among all the California cities analyzed, Rancho Cucamonga was in the top 10 for the average auto loan debt held by drivers, and for daily miles traveled by vehicle.
+Long commuting distances combined with high gas prices and high car insurance premiums propelled Rancho Cucamonga to the top spot on our index.

 Index score = 92.6

-Glendale, just north of Los Angeles, was the second most expensive city for driving in California.
-In fact, Glendale had the highest California auto insurance costs and the fifth most expensive gas prices among cities analyzed.
-Glendale residents pay $2,645 on average for car insurance each year and $3.29 per gallon of gas.
-However, Glendale residents have less auto loan debt, keeping it just behind Rancho Cucamonga in our driving affordability index.
+Glendale, a city just north of Los Angeles, is the second most expensive city for driving in California.
+In fact, Glendale has the highest auto insurance cost in California and the fifth most expensive gas prices among cities analyzed.
+Glendale residents pay an average of $2,645 for car insurance each year and $3.29 per gallon of gas.
+However, Glendale residents have less auto loan debt, which puts it just behind Rancho Cucamonga in our driving affordability index.

 Index score = 91.5

-Palmdale, also part of the Los Angeles metropolitan area, took the third spot for least affordable driving in California.
-Like in Glendale, Palmdale was in the top five most expensive cities for both gas costs and auto insurance, though still below average for personal auto loan debt.
+On the northern end of the Los Angeles metropolitan area, Palmdale took the third spot for least affordable driving in California.
+Like Glendale, Palmdale was in the top five most expensive cities in the state for both gas costs and auto insurance, though still below average for personal auto loan debt.

 Index score = 90.5

-Ontario, adjacent to Rancho Cucamonga, was not far behind its local peers in driving affordability.
-While Ontario drivers typically pay only $3.07 per gallon of gas, they are in the top five among California cities for daily vehicle miles traveled, upping their net costs.
-Further, Ontario was ranked as 10th most expensive for car insurance costs, with local residents paying $1,963 on average annually.
+Ontario, California, which sits just south of Rancho Cucamonga, was not far behind the top three cities for driving affordability.
+While the average cost of gas is $3.07 per gallon,, Ontario is in the top five California cities for the number of vehicle miles driven each day.
+Plus, Ontario was ranked 10th most expensive city for car insurance costs in California, with local residents paying $1,963 a year, on average.